HumphreysCarter/bufkit-data-downloader/README.md

 * `sites` a list of location identifiers to download data for.
 * `runs` a dictionary with the model run hour in UTC as the key and then the hour in UTC that the model becomes available to download.

-The `data_copy_path` is optional and can be left blank.
+The `data_copy_path` variable is optional and can be left blank.
 This is to allow for copying the data from the download directory to another directory or server.
-To enable, just add a directory path or remote path and the data will be copied over either rsync or scp.
+To enable, add a directory path or remote path and the data will be copied over either rsync or scp.

+The `num_days_to_archive` variable sets the number of days for a file to remain in the archive before it is removed.
+Files can be removed from the archive with the `bin/clean_archive.py` script.